welve/Multi_story_path-planner-Algorithm/README.md

 # Multi_story_path-planner

-A ROS2-based global path planning package designed for efficient navigation to multiple target locations in multi-story building environments.
+This ROS2 package for global path planning to multiple target locations in multi-story building environments.

 ## Key Features